alejandrosierraariasDev/locust-load-testing/Readme.md

 - Locust (`pip install locust`)
 - Browser to view HTML reports
 - Linux or WSL recommended for better performance
+- Docker and docker-compose (if using Docker setup)
 ---

 ## 🚀 How to Run the Tests